betsybersson/betsybersson.github.io/_pages/about.md

-Outside of statistics, I enjoy [reading](https://www.goodreads.com/user/show/86311097-bets-bersson), going on walks, particularly through [gardens](https://www.instagram.com/bs_fave_flowers/), and vegetable gardening.
-As Cicero [[said]](https://pages.pomona.edu/~cmc24747/sources/cic_web/cic_fam_9.htm), "If you have a garden and a library, everything will be complete" !
+Outside of statistics, I enjoy [reading](https://www.goodreads.com/user/show/86311097-bets-bersson), going on walks, particularly through [gardens](https://www.instagram.com/bs_fave_flowers/), and <s>vegetable gardening</s> (no yard in Boston).

+<h3>News</h3>

+- September 2025: Check out an invited session I organized on citizen science data analysis at RSS 2025 in Edinburgh.

+- June 2025: Talk on Covariance Meta Regression at BNP in LA.

+- April 2025: Invited talk on Covariance Meta Regression at the Department of Statistics seminar at U Mass Amherst.